Ne0nd0g/merlin/docs/agent/cli.rst

 The ``-ja3`` flag allows the agent to create a TLS client based on the provided JA3 hash signature.
 This is useful to evade detections based on a JA3 hash for a known tool (i.e. Merlin). `This <https://engineering.salesforce.com/gquic-protocol-analysis-and-fingerprinting-in-zeek-a4178855d75f>`_ article documents a JA3 fingerprint for Merlin.
 Known JA3 signatures can be downloaded from https://ja3er.com/

 **NOTE:** Make sure the input JA3 hash will enable communications with the Server.
 For example, if you leverage a JA3 hash that only supports SSLv2 and the server does not support that protocol, then they will not be able to communicate.
 The ``-ja3`` flag will override the the ``-proto`` flag and will cause the agent to use the protocol provided in the JA3 hash.

+KillDate
+^^^^^^^^

+The ``-killdate`` flag is used to specify the date, as an Unix epoch timestamp, that the agent should quit running. `EpochConverter <https://www.epochconverter.com>`_ is a good resource to generate or convert a timestamp.
+The default value is ``0`` which means the Agent does not have a killdate.

+MaxRetry
+^^^^^^^^

+The ``-maxretry`` flag is the maximum amount of failed checkins before the agent will quit running.
+The default value is 7.

+Padding
+^^^^^^^

+The ``-padding`` flag is maximum amount of data that will be randomly selected and appended to every message.
+The default value is 4096 bytes.
+The data padding is intended to increase the detection difficulty for idle checkin behavior when the message size was fixed everytime.

 Proto
 ^^^^^